 That moment when you open your summer power bill and your jaw hits the floor is a feeling most of us know too well.
 You start wondering if you left a window open or if the utility company made a mistake.
-Often, the real culprit is sitting right in your backyard, quietly working much harder than it needs to.
-Your outdoor air conditioning unit’s condenser coils are the unsung heroes of home cooling, but when they get dirty, they become a major energy drain.
-This guide answers a critical question for local homeowners: How does condenser coil cleanliness affect electricity usage in Mocksville?
-We’ll explain why a little bit of grime has such a big impact on your wallet and what you can do about it.
+Often, the real culprit is sitting right outside, quietly working much harder than it needs to.
+For homeowners, it’s the unit in the backyard; for businesses, it’s the powerful commercial rooftop ac unit.
+In both cases, the condenser coils are the unsung heroes of cooling.
+But when they get dirty, they become a major energy drain, forcing your system to struggle and your bills to climb.
+We’ll explain why a little grime has such a big impact on your wallet and what you can do about it.

 Key Takeaways